-The possibility of bias resulting from the removal of these large project was investigated through conducting a sensitivity analysis.
-Ten projects were randomly selected from the thirty (30) verified large projects, and the realization rate calculated.
+The possibility of bias resulting from the removal of these large projects was investigated through conducting a sensitivity analysis.
+Eight projects were randomly selected from the 37 verified large projects, and the realization rate calculated.
 The simulation was run 1,000 times and the results were compared, as described below.

-- By comparing the kW reduction associated with the dropped projects to the verified projects indicates that a difference of about 0.25 in the realization rate for the dropped projects would result in a change of about 2% in the overall realization rate for the C&I custom portfolio.
-Over 94% of the simulations resulted in a realization rate for the ten random very large projects that fell with 0.25 of the value for the verified very large projects. - The average realization rate for the simulation of the ten randomly-selected very large projects fell within 0.05 of the realization for the verified projects, suggesting that the realization rates for ten unverified projects would have to be radically different from the very large verified projects to achieve a difference of 0.25 or more.
+• By comparing the kW reduction associated with the dropped projects to the verified projects indicates that a difference of 0.30 in the realization rate for the dropped projects would result in a change of about 2% in the overall realization rate for the C&I custom portfolio.
+To place this in context, comparing the realization rates for the very large strata for program years 2007/2008, 2009 and 2010 shows that the range from lowest to highest is less than 0.17, suggesting that a variation in realization rate of 0.30 for the dropped projects in comparison to the verified projects would be highly unusual.